 I also believe it will take drive on the part of the employee.
 Turning up to training is one thing, bringing an inquisitive mind to work and looking at technology under your own steam is also vital.
 No employer can cover it all – you don’t know what you don’t know.

 So while prescriptive learning that’s aligned to the company strategy should be in place at work, it’s also worth encouraging a love of ‘life long-learning’.
-At Voodoo we try to support people in their ambition to explore and experiment as it’s a critical part of keeping people engaged, motivated and inspired in what they do, and ultimately leads to the work that surpasses the expectations of our clients.
+At VDP we try to support people in their ambition to explore and experiment as it’s a critical part of keeping people engaged, motivated and inspired in what they do, and ultimately leads to the work that surpasses the expectations of our clients.

 We often have catch ups instigated by team members about the new techniques and technologies they have discovered and are excited by because of the possibilities for clients.
 That’s precious and something I wish I could bottle.